kwisatzheadache/simple_neural_net/README.md

 Update: The problem is in the creation of n_ids in the NeuroLayers/8 step.
 I'm fairly certain.
 I'm too tired to figure it out now, but I think that it's not creating the list of n_ids properly.

+Update 2: Specifically, in the NeuralInput.create function, the neuron seems to have a list of three tuples, rather than one.
+They are identical.
+That's the problem.
+Somewhere when input_idps is generated, it is generating a single tuple three times, rather than three new ones.

+So, it's probably in one of the ''''for x <- [list], do:'''' statements.